visionsofparadise/envlog/README.md

 # envlog

-A tiny console logger with an environment variable switch.
+A typescript console logger with an environment variable switch.

 ### Features